Short breaks for disabled children

 Children attending a special school

-Out-of-school liaison officers (OSLOs) can help you to find out-of-school and short-break activities for your child.
-Contact your child's special school for further details.
-If there is not an OSLO in the school please contact the Disability Information Officer on 07554 330244 or email pauline.mackinnon@oxfordshire.gov.uk
+Ask at your child's special school for any local information and support for out-of-school and short-break activities for your child.
+If further help is needed, please contact the Disability Information Officer on 07554 330244 or email pauline.mackinnon@oxfordshire.gov.uk.

 Children attending a mainstream school